 One year ago I made a decision that changed my life forever.
-I didn’t have any expectations as I sold everything I owned and bought a one way ticket to Spain.
+I didn’t have any expectations as I sold everything I owned and bought the best luggage for, and a one way ticket to, Spain.
 I figured I may learn a bit about other cultures or drink some sangria by the ocean.
 I was young, inexperienced and dangerously open-minded.
 While I did drink my fair share of sangria (trust me), I ultimately came away from my trip with much more than just a buzz.

 I learned how to reframe and systematically prioritize my objectives in life.
 Trust me not everyone would gain the same lessons that I had from living out of a small backpack for a year.
 But for me, it was transformative and taught me most of what I know about people and consequently marketing as well.

 Go Where the Locals Eat

 A common issue you’ll run into when you enter a new city is finding a reliable place to eat.
 By reliable I mean: doesn’t leave you immobilized and cramping the next morning.
 You can scour the top TripAdvisor reviews for the best place, but you’ll usually end up in a soulless tourist trap.
 Every seasoned traveler knows to keep an eye open for the small nondescript taco stand with a line of locals wrapped around the corner.

 The same can be said for social media.
 Avoid following advice from “tourists” who don’t actually understand or use the space as intended.
 Go listen to the locals, follow regular users and learn from them.
 As marketers it can be so hard for us to remember that most people use social media for their everyday life.
 We’re so entrenched in analytics and trends that we end up disrespecting the space.
 You will never find a local eating in a Hard Rock Cafe, just as you’ll never find a Twitter native responding to a constant barrage of links to your website.
 So, go where your users are and learn their language.
 Speak to them like humans and respect their attention because you’re in their space and they don’t owe you anything.